nam630/acno_mdp/README.md

-# acno_mdp
+## List of ACNO-MDP algorithms and commands
-Conda packages and versions used for generating the reported results are shared in conda.yml (Note not all the packages are needed).
+Conda packages and versions used for generating the reported results are shared in conda.yml (Note not all the packages may be needed.)

 To run the known observation belief encoder
 1. cartpole (can adjust observation cost in cofig_file)